 Shani Rhys James was born in Melbourne, Australia in 1953.
 Her father was a Welsh surgeon and her mother is an Australian actor and artist.
 She arrived in UK in 1963 with her mother.
 She attended Parliament Hill Girls School and trained as an artist at Loughborough School of Art and St Martins School of Art BA in Painting (1976).

-Initially she lived in Whitechapel and had studios at Butlers Wharf, Tower Bridge.
-She moved with her family to Mid Wales in 1984, winning the Aberystwyth Open in 1992, the Mostyn Open, the Gold Medal at the National Eisteddfod, the Hunting Observer Art Prize (1993) and second prize at the BP National Portrait Award.
+Initially she lived in Whitechapel and had studios at Butlers Wharf near Tower Bridge.
+She moved with her family to a derelict farm in Mid-Wales in 1984, painting initially in the old farmhouse front room and then in studios in the restored barns.
+She began exhibiting in Wales and at the RA in London, winning the Aberystwyth Open in 1992, the Mostyn Open, the Gold Medal at the National Eisteddfod, the Hunting Observer Art Prize (1993) and second prize at the BP National Portrait Award.
 She was BBC Wales Visual Artist of the Year 1994.

 She exhibited in the 90s in important touring exhibitions such as Disclosure(s) from Oriel Mostyn and one-person exhibitions Blood Ties from Wrexham Arts Centre, Facing the Self from Oriel Mostyn and The Black Cot from Aberystwyth Arts Centre.
 She won the prestigious Jerwood Painting Prize in 2003 and was made an M.B.E. in 2006 for services to Welsh Art.